 your coverage options when you insure multiple cars

 As a general rule, you want the most coverage you can comfortably afford in case the unexpected happens.
-Whenever you add a car or truck to your policy, reconsider your coverage selections.
+Whenever you add a car or truck to your policy, take a look at your current coverage selections to see if they need updating.

 Adding comprehensive and collision coverage